 When starting and operating a business, there are three distinct legal names that can shape a company’s identity: trademark, assumed business name, and legal corporate name.
 Each has a different purpose.
 Understanding the difference is essential for businesses to protect their brand, comply with the law, and thrive in a dynamic market.

-The Legal Corporate Name is the official name registered with the state and serves as the company’s legal identity.
+A business entity’s legal corporate name is the official name registered with the state and serves as the company’s legal identity.
 It is the name under which the entity operates its business affairs and interacts with government authorities.
-If you consider an assumed business name like someone’s nickname, then the legal corporate name is what’s printed on the business’ official ID and birth certificate (in this case, the Articles of Organization for a limited liability company or Articles of Incorporation for a corporation).
+If business entities were people carrying personal identification, then the legal corporate name would be printed on the business’ ID and birth certificate.
+Instead of a birth certificate, a business entity’s legal corporate names is first determined on the Articles of Organization for a limited liability company or Articles of Incorporation for a corporation.

 Changes to this name require careful consideration.
 If you change your business’ name, you should consult with a lawyer because there are formal processes and checklists to follow.
 Bank accounts, contracts, signage, insurance policies, website accounts and a host of other things might be affected.
 For this reason it is important to be careful when selecting or changing a name, just like changing individual name.